 How Did You Contract It?

-The uncomfortable qustion
+The uncomfortable question

 It shouldn't matter how people contracted hep C

 What I am saying here is...
-I wish people would not put a judgment to this disease.
+I wish people would not put judgment on this disease.
 We all need to come together to bond and lift one another up and help get cured.
-And if once cured, if an addiction brings you back to subjecting yourself to being re-infected, then we need to address the addiction as a separate disease.
+Once cured, if an addiction brings you back to subjecting yourself to being re-infected, then we need to address the addiction as a separate disease.
 We need to help those fighting that battle.
-They are someone’s daughter/son, mother/father, wife/husband and most of all friend.
+They are someone’s daughter/son, mother/father, wife/husband, and most of all, friend.
 We all matter in this world equally.
-We all deserve a cure and a happy healthy life.
+We all deserve a cure and a happy, healthy life.
 If you are fighting addiction, please read this and know you are stronger than what is tying you to a drug.
-You can BEAT that as well.
+You can beat that as well.
 Stand up and FIGHT!
 If you can beat hep C, you can beat this as well.
 You MATTER